The Economics: Simple Payback

 | Ignores savings after payback | A project paying back in 4 years but lasting 20 looks identical to one lasting 5 |

-| Ignores the time value of money | £1 saved next year isn't worth £1 today |
+| Ignores the time value of money | £1 saved next year is not worth £1 today |

 | Ignores energy price changes | Rising prices make savings grow over time |